Perfect Entertainment: History

 Perfect Entertainment is best known for its popular point-and-click adventure games Discworld, Discworld II: Missing Presumed...!? and Discworld Noir, which are based on the Terry Pratchett novel series Discworld.

+The company made its origins in 1990 when Gregg Barnett founded a British division of Beam Software, called Beam Europe, or Beam Software UK, which was sold to Barnett and renamed to Perfect 10 Productions, and Angela Sutherland worked at Perfect 10 before leaving to form Teeny Weeny Games in 1991, mainly for original concepts and ports, and its name was taken from a lullaby song.

 Teeny Weeny Games was the initial funding source of Perfect Entertainment's speculative product demo of Discworld.
+In 1995, Teeny Weeny Games merged with Perfect 10 Productions to form Perfect Entertainment.
 Perfect Entertainment produced the majority of Psygnosis games ported to the Sega Saturn, since Sony, owner of Psygnosis, wasn't willing to fund games for a rival console.
 In 1995, they acquired Tantalus Entertainment some time after its founding.

 Perfect Entertainment's Manchester offices were destroyed in the 1996 IRA bombing.
 They were developing Discworld II and Saturn port of FIFA 97 at the time.

 Most of the assets, staff and risks of Perfect Entertainment were absorbed into what became Teeny Weeny Games' second incarnation in 1999 on the completion of the Discworld Noir.
 Partly due to a costly and protracted legal dispute with Psygnosis over unpaid royalties and fees which were eventually settled out of court and partly due to arguments at board level, it was decided to scale the company down to allow unhappy stakeholders to leave.
 Tantalus Entertainment (now Tantalus Media) in Melbourne, Australia was sold back to its original directors.
 In early 2000, Teeny Weeny Games was contracted by 20th Century Fox to supply "The World's Scariest Car Chases" on a $3,600,000 contract, a game already under development for over a year.
 The producer of this project and various other staff bought a majority shareholding and took over the company.
 Teeny Weeny Games closed a year later.

-Court case

-Perfect Entertainment's shrinking and subsequent demise came largely due to the aforementioned court case with Psygnosis/Sony Entertainment.
-Originally it was believed Perfect had signed contracts for a multi-game deal with Sony, but issues arose when it was contested three of these games should have been Discworld titles.
-When negotiations broke down and Discworld's third title, Discworld Noir, was not offered to Sony, the court case ensued.
-While in development staff payments became late, the deadline for Noir was heavily rescheduled and staff began to leave amid fears of job security.
-By the time Discworld Noir was finished the development team was running at half the size it was when it began.
-Discworld Noir was eventually released by GT Interactive in 1999, it was the last game Perfect Entertainment developed that was to be published.